 Substituting the expressions for $x(q,p),\,y(q,p),\,z(q,p)$ from the equations \eqref{x(qp)},\eqref{y(qp)} and \eqref{z(qp)} into the $p'$-equation of the system \eqref{SH_DS_2} gives us the 2-dimensional dynamical system corresponding to the pure Higgs inflation scenario

+Thus, finally, Eq. \eqref{H_DS} is the flow induced by the full equations on the constrained Higgs-inflation phase space; it is not obtained by setting $\alpha=0$ directly in the four-dimensional \eqref{SH_DS_2}.
 Although different in looks, one can verify that the 2-dimensional dynamical system \eqref{H_DS} is exactly the same as obtained by Toporensky and Jarv \cite[Eq.(54)]{Jarv:2021qpp}, who had earlier considered the phase space of nonminimally coupled inflaton using the same variables $q,\,p$ that we have considered here.
 The fact that we have been able to retrieve the same dynamical system from the generic dynamical system framework of $f(R,\phi,X)$ gravity serves as a consistency check of our framework.